 Trump’s views on free speech are raising further concerns.
 The president-elect says he would like to “open up” libel laws so he can punish journalists who say bad things about him.

 Kahle also points the national surveillance on its citizens over the web might increase under Trump’s tenure.
 Another reason to move out of the United States.
+At this point, need to mention that If you really think about moving to Canada yourself, you may start with checking your eligibility for it with the Canadian immigration points calculator that will reflect your Canadian CRS score, the most important factor when you plan to immigrate to Canada.

 What happens if the Internet Archive goes to Canada?